MaDHouSe79/mh-parking/README.md

 ```

-## Optional qb-phone and qb-garages integration.
+## Optional qb-garages integration, this part is also for the phone app
 - you need to find this in your qb-garages server and client file
 ```lua
 if v.state == 0 then